-The annual surrender of emission allowances were set at 40 euros per tonne of carbon dioxide (CO2) in the first trading period and 100 euros in the second trading period.
+The penalties for surrender obligation infringements were 40 euros per tonne of carbon dioxide (CO2) in the first trading period and 100 euros in the second trading period.

 In the third trading period (2013-2020) the penalty escalates from 100 euros per tonne of CO2 in line with the increase in the European consumer price index for the respective reporting year compared to the reference year 2012 (see § 30 (1) TEHG).